N0FreeLunch/python-basic_tools/02-regexp.md

 ## split
 ```
-  centence = 'I have a lovely dog, really.
+  sentence = 'I have a lovely dog, really.
 I am not telling a lie.
 What a pretty dog!
 I love this dog.'
-  re.split(r'[.?!]', centence)
+  re.split(r'[.?!]', sentence)
 ```